 AFI FEST 2018: CAPSULE REVIEWS

-The American Film Institute’s annual film festival is arguably Los Angeles’ best and most comprehensive annual fete of feature, documentary, short, animated, domestic and foreign cinema.
-Here are capsule reviews of some of AFI Fest 2018’s myriad productions.
+The American Film Institute’s annual film festival is arguably Los Angeles’ best and most comprehensive annual fete of feature, documentary, short, animated, domestic and foreign cinema, plus panels and parties, taking place in Hollywood from Nov.
+14-21.
+Here are capsule reviews of some of AFI Fest 2019’s myriad productions.

 Recommended for You